 On the same note, being able to meet annual spending bonuses by paying a 1.99% premium may be acceptable to some folks out there.
 Prepaid cards are pretty much dead now, which means a lot of people are limited in the number of ways they can churn Visa gift cards.
 Using a MasterCard credit card for RadPad payments frees up spending power for other rewards credit cards.

 2. No Manufactured Spending Opportunities.
 What about manufactured spending, you ask?
 I’ve been getting a lot of emails lately from readers who live in areas that aren’t MS-friendly.
 There are no places to buy PIN-enabled gift cards at reasonable rates or the area is lacking in places to buy money orders.
 For people in these types of situations, there’s still the option to buy PayPal My Cash Reload cards and load those in moderation, but that’s not a viable long-term strategy.
-Paying a 1.99% fee on rent payments made through RadPad might be the only alternative when manufactured spending opportunities are scarce and you need to earn a certain number of miles quickly.
+Paying a 1.99% fee on rent payments made through RadPad might be the only alternative for some.
+Especially people for whom manufactured spending opportunities are scarce, who need to earn a certain number of miles quickly.

 3. It’s Cheaper Than Buying Miles.
 Buying airline miles or hotel points can at times be a bargain.
 Airline miles may go on sale for 1.8 cents each and hotel points could be had for under 0.6 cents.
 Some people use these sales to stock up on points for premium award redemptions.
 Others just top off their accounts.
 Outside of a promotion, buying points and miles can cost much more.
 If paying 1.99% in fees on rent payments via RadPad is cheaper than buying miles, you have no other options for meeting spending requirements, and you plan on redeeming points for premium awards that get you well over 1.99 cents worth of value per point, then this might be a good way to go.